Learn by watching

 You can import expenses using the Import button in the top right corner of the expenses sheet.

 The easiest way to obtain a template that matches the expenses sheet header in Wafeq is to export the expenses to CSV and only keep the header.

 Your expense CSV file must be structured as follows:

 - Each row in your file must represent one expense.

 - Columns that are dropdowns (such as Contact, Account, Tax Rate, Item, Projects) must use the exact spelling of the value.
 For example, if you have a contact called “My Vendor ABC” in Wafeq, in your import file you must use the exact, case-sensitive spelling.

 - Wafeq will not automatically create missing Contacts, Accounts, Tax Rates, Items, Projects.
 You must make sure that they exist in Wafeq before including them in an expense import file.

-- You do not need to import all columns.
-Wafeq will allow you to import an incomplete row if you wish.
-You can then complete the row after you import.
+You do not need to import all columns.
+Wafeq will allow you to import an incomplete expense if you wish.
+You can then complete it after you import it.